 CamelHumps is a feature that identifies parts of compound names composed according to CamelCase, where each part starts with a capital letter, or when parts of a compound name are separated by underscores.
 You can type only initial letters of these parts, and dotPeek will find items with matching names automatically.

 CamelHumps in search commands

-CamelHumps always works in all Navigation by Name commands, namely Search Everywhere/Go to Type, Go To Assembly, Go to File Member, and Go to Symbol.
+CamelHumps always works in all Search by Name commands, namely Search Everywhere/Go to Type, Go To Assembly, Go to File Member, and Go to Symbol.
 It is very convenient to type initial letters of name parts and get the list of matching items: You can type either uppercase or lowercase letters:

 CamelHumps in code viewer assistance actions